Classical Physics: Spacetime and Fields

-Therefore we obtain a covariant derivative of a contravariant vector:
+Therefore, we obtain a covariant derivative of a contravariant vector:

-The chain rule (\ref{affcon9}) also implies that a covariant derivative of a tensor is equal to the sum of the corresponding ordinary derivative of this tensor and terms with the affine connection that covariantize each index:
+Its contraction defines the {\em covariant divergence} of a contravariant vector: $B^i_{\phantom{i};i}$.
+The chain rule (\ref{affcon9}) also infers that a covariant derivative of a tensor is equal to the sum of the corresponding partial derivative of this tensor and terms with the affine connection that covariantize each index:

 A covariant derivative of the Kronecker symbol vanishes: